 - Patience – Be patient.
 Some colleagues and students will accept the new metacognition language and strategies quickly, whereas the different approach will take time for others to absorb and accept.

 To ensure metacognitive strategies work well in schools, a clear understanding of why and what metacognition means is required by all members of the community.
 Any half-hearted training and investment will lead to half-hearted and patchy outcomes.
 Take time to invest in staff training (which is at the heart behind the success Singapore maths), understanding and implementation.
-Explore our Metacognition INSET training here, and keep an eye out for our video-based online course that is in the work, all built to ensure a deep understanding of metacognition, and the classroom strategies that can develop resilient and deep learning within all subjects.
+Explore our Metacognition INSET training here, and check out our exclusive Metacognition Teaching Strategy online programme, built to ensure a deep understanding of metacognition, and the classroom strategies that can develop resilient and deep learning within all subjects.